danisteps/QuakeLog-Parser/README.md

 >2.
 Run the command: python -m SimpleHTTPServer
 >3.
 Open the index through: http://localhost:8000

+### How do I run the parser? ###

+* Run the main class (Main.java) or open the jar file.
+* The console will display the options available to execute.
+The options are:
+>1.
+Importar log de jogo
+>   When this option is selected, the user will have to enter the log file path.
+>2.
+Listar todas as partidas
+>   This option displays all imported matches along with its informations
+>3.
+Listar ranking de jogadores
+>   This option displays the players ranking when a log is imported
+>4.
+Sair
+>   This options closes the application

 ### Technologies used ###

 * The console was developed using Java